Andrezascientist/nyc-schools-sat-analysis/README.md

    * In the notebook, choose **Run → Run All Cells** (top to bottom).
 4. **Inspect results**
    * Answers to **Q1–Q11** (plots, tables, insights, recommendations) appear inline under each section.
-> Optional: if you need packages, install them first:
-> `pip install pandas numpy matplotlib` (or use your environment manager of choice).

 ---

 ## How to Reproduce